followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/dxVectorMap.md

     </dx-vector-map>

     <!--TypeScript-->
-    import { DxVectorMapModule } from 'devextreme-angular';
+    import { DxVectorMapModule } from "devextreme-angular";
-    import * as maps from 'vectormap-data/world.js';
+    import * as maps from "vectormap-data/world.js";
     // ...
     export class AppComponent {
         worldMap: any = maps.world;